RahulTheVirus/multirom_mocha/README.md

-i am making this for multirom app support for mocha for personal use only. all mazor credit to it's developer ! thanks !
+i am making this for multirom app support for mocha for nonprofit & personal use only. all major credit to it's developer ! thanks !